statelyai/xstate/packages/xstate-lit/README.md

 `actor` - Returns the actor (state machine) instance.
 `snapshot` - Returns the current state snapshot.
-`send` - Sends an event to the state machine.
+`send` - Send an event to the state machine.
 `unsubscribe` - Unsubscribes from state updates.

 ## Matching States